zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 ```

 where we introduced the `AggregateRoot` interface, as we eventually aim to
-be able to persist more than one particular hotel.
+be able to persist more hotels than one particular hotel only.

 ```java
 public interface AggregateRoot {